dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 > -- Author: Daniel Matel-Okoh
 > -- ============================================
 > ```
-> *Do not change anything else about the query structure — keep the existing CTE,
+> *Do not change anything else about the query structure, keep the existing CTE,
 > join logic, aliases, and inline comments exactly as they are."*

 ---